TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation: Proposed Algorithms

+where the sample variance of $y$ has been normalized to one beforehand.
 The second term results in better separation in our experiments.
 It is motivated by a trigonometric perspective~\cite{Wang2019Trigonometric} in source separation, which suggested that constraining the separated sources to sum up to the mixture can lead to better phase estimation.
-It should be noted that, at run time, $\sum_{c=1}^{C} \hat{\alpha}^{(c)}\hat{s}^{(c)}$ would not equal $x$.
+It should be noted that, at run time, $\sum_{c=1}^{C} \hat{\alpha}^{(c)}\hat{s}^{(c)}$ would not equal $y$.
 This distinguishes our loss from mixture consistency~\cite{Wisdom2018MixtureConsistency}, which strictly enforces the separated sources to sum up to the mixture.
 Our loss is also different from another mixture consistency loss proposed in~\cite{Zmolikova2021}, where the DNN is trained for real-valued magnitude masking without any phase estimation and the task is target speaker extraction based speech recognition in meeting scenarios.

 In Eq.~(\ref{sinrloss+mc}), we do not add a weight between the two terms for two reasons.
 First, this can simplify the practical application of this loss function, as we can avoid a weight to tune.
 Second, in modern speaker separation systems~\cite{WDLreview}, it is not uncommon for the SI-SDRi to surpass 10 dB, and when the sample variance of the input mixture has been normalized to one (which is the case in our study), the second term in our experiments has a very small scale (less than 0.01 when the models are converged).
 This way, the second term would not dominate the overall loss, since it has a smaller influence compared with the first term, which is directly related to the final separation performance.